Morris Childs: Communist Party career

 When he returned to the United States in 1933, a young Moscow-trained functionary on the rise, Childs went to work for a Communist Party organization now headed by his old Chicago acquaintance, Earl Browder.
 Childs was assigned the role of paid sub-district organizer in Milwaukee, Wisconsin.
 Childs was subsequently moved to Illinois, where he served as State Secretary of the CPUSA for Illinois.

 Childs was a candidate for public office for the Communist Party, running for US Congress in an Illinois at-large district in 1936.
 Childs was also a member of the CPUSA's governing Central Committee.

 Morris Childs remained a leading party worker in Illinois through 1945.
 In December 1945, Childs was named editor of The Daily Worker, the official English-language newspaper of the Communist Party published in New York City and a member of the CPUSA's governing National Committee.

-In 1947 Childs, who, having attended the Lenin School was a fluent speaker of Russian, traveled to Moscow on an unspecified mission for the Communist Party, stopping off in France during the return trip to have a conversation with Jacques Duclos, the French Communist Party leader whose 1945 published criticism of the policies of American leader Earl Browder had ultimately lead to his ouster.
-Childs, a supporter of a majority faction headed by Eugene Dennis was a target of a hardline minority group which included William Z. Foster, Robert Thompson, and Benjamin Davis, used the Daily Worker editor's absence to engineer an ouster, which the Dennis group assented to in an attempt to calm troubled waters with the minority.
+In 1947, Childs, who, having attended the Lenin School was a fluent speaker of Russian, traveled to Moscow on an unspecified mission for the Communist Party, stopping off in France during the return trip to have a conversation with Jacques Duclos, the French Communist Party leader who in 1945, had published criticism of the policies of American CPUSA leader Earl Browder which ultimately led to Browder's ouster.
+Childs, a supporter of a majority faction headed by Eugene Dennis, was a target of a hardline minority group (which included William Z. Foster, Robert Thompson, and Benjamin Davis) which used Childs's absence from the Daily Worker to engineer his ouster as editor.
+The Dennis group assented to this maneuver in an attempt to calm troubled waters with the minority.

 Childs was surprised with the fait accompli at the June 27, 1947, plenary meeting of the National Committee, at which he was forced to resign the editorial post, ostensibly due to the heart ailment which plagued him.
 Exacerbating the situation, Childs was not even informed of Dennis's decision that he was to be removed until the matter was brought up at the meeting.
 On Dennis's motion, Childs was given an indefinite leave of absence as Daily Worker editor, replaced by Spanish Civil War veteran Johnny Gates.
 Childs returned home to Chicago, smarting from his comrades' betrayal, and discontinued further party activities, citing reasons of health.